mOHITvOHRA-IITK/human_in_loop_grab_cut_based_foreground_extraction/README.md

 * Put your test images in the folder `/images`
 * Type in the terminal `python3 main.py`
 * Segmented part will be saved in the folder `/foreground_mask`
+* A (video link)(https://youtu.be/UtwnMofyMqs) is attached which demostrated how to feed the seed points (foreground and background pixels).

 <p align="center">